xavi-/node-copy-paste/README.md

 When `require("copy-paste")` is executed, an object with the following properties is returned:

 - `copy(text[, callback])`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 Returns the same value passed in.
 Optional callback will fire when the copy operation is complete.
+- `copy.json(obj[, callback])`: asynchronously replaces the current contents of the clip board with the JSON string of `obj`.
+Returns the same value passed in.
+Optional callback will fire when the copy operation is complete.
 - `paste([callback])`: if no callback is provided, `paste` synchronously returns the current contents of the system clip board.
 Otherwise, the contents of the system clip board are passed to the callback as the second parameter.
 The first one being a potential error.

 	**Note**: The synchronous version of `paste` is not always available.
 Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that consistently works on all platforms, especially windows.
 An error message is shown if the synchronous version of `paste` is used on an unsupported platform.
 That said, the asynchronous version of `paste` is always available.